 Heather is a photographer, producer, collector, and fan of contemporary and modern art.
 She is profoundly inspired by patterns and the order of things and committed to photographing real, meaningful and powerful images with a sense of humor and genuine interest in the authentic spirit of botanicals, landscapes and objects.
 In 2015 she became official photographer for Flowerhouse Detroit.
 She has been a professional photographer for 20 years.

 Christopher Schneider learned to love wide open spaces growing up in Nebraska.
-He currently lives and works in Hamtramck, MI, where he founded HATCH, an artists’ community and collective non-profit in a former nunnery/police station.
+He currently lives and works in Hamtramck, MI, where he founded HATCH ART, a non-profit organization supporting art and artists in a former convent/police station.